 The main objective of ZERO BRINE project is to demonstrate a circular economy approach to treat industrial wastewater while redesigning the current water treatment process from linear to circular by combining commercial and innovative technologies.
-This concept is illustrated in Figure 1.
 The best current practices applied in water treatment are related to linear processes that result in high brine stream discharges.
-ZERO BRINE targets in a circular process that recovery and internal and/or external reuse of valuable mineral, salts and water can be accomplished, while residual heat is used to partly cover the energy requirements.
+ZERO BRINE targets a circular process that recovers and internally and/or externally reuses valuable mineral, salts and water, while residual heat is used to partly cover the energy requirements.
 The treatment of brine, recovery of resources and trade of products and residual heat will introduce a new supply chain of water and minerals and lead to a series of benefits for the process industries that are listed below:

 - 1. Lower water withdrawal with the same water demand by reusing recovered water - 2.
 No brine discharges; No extra water demand for dilution of the brine and no environmental levies - 3.
-Lower external mineral and salt consumption by internal reuse of recovered minerals and salts (internal valorization) - 4.
+Lower mineral and salt consumption from external sources by internal reuse of recovered minerals and salts (internal valorization) - 4.
 Possible profits from external supply of products - 5.
-Offsetting the operational costs of brine treatment by consuming residual heat of neighboring industries - 6.
+Offsetting the operational costs of brine treatment by using residual heat from neighboring industries - 6.
 Reducing the environmental impact of production by eliminating brine discharge and using residual heat

-In WP2, for the Dutch demonstration pilot plant, in order to demonstrate the ZERO BRINE concept, two individual pilots (sites) were designed, constructed and went through operation to treat the reject brine of Evides DWP, and to recover valuable resources.
+For the Dutch pilot plant, in order to demonstrate the ZERO BRINE WP2 concept (Figure 1), two individual pilots (sites) were designed, constructed and operated to treat the reject brine of Evides DWP and to recover valuable resources.
 These two pilots are introduced below: